 Mennonite Brethren have been leaders in biblical and theological education through the creation of Bible schools and colleges to the development of a seminary.
-Founded in 1955 and located in Fresno, California, the Mennonite Brethren Biblical Seminary was the result of the merger of the Bible and Theology Department of Tabor College and the graduate work at Pacific Bible Institute (PBI) (later Fresno Pacific College and now Fresno Pacific University).
+Founded in 1955 and located in Fresno, California, the Mennonite Brethren Biblical Seminary was the result of the merger of the Bible and Theology Department of Tabor College and the graduate work at Pacific Bible Institute (PBI, later named Fresno Pacific College and now Fresno Pacific University).

 The Seminary received accreditation by the Western Association of Schools and Colleges in 1972 and from the Association of Theological Schools in 1977.

-In 1975 the Canadian Conference of Mennonite Brethren Churches became a partner in the school, and the seminary was transferred to the General Conference of Mennonite Brethren Churches.
-The conference appointed a board of equal numbers of American and Canadian members.
+In 1975, the Canadian Conference of Mennonite Brethren Churches became a partner in the school, and the seminary was transferred to the General Conference of Mennonite Brethren Churches.
+The conference appointed a board who represented an equal number of American and Canadian members.

-In 1995, MB Seminary started the BC Centre in Abbotsford, British Columbia, and in 1999 MB Seminary became one seminary in three locations as it became a full member of the Association of Canadian Theological Seminaries (ACTS) location at Trinity Western University in Langley, British Columbia (BC) and a part of the Winnipeg Centre for Ministry Training.
+In 1995, MB Seminary started the BC Centre in Abbotsford, British Columbia, and in 1999 MB Seminary became one seminary in three locations as it became a full member of the Association of Canadian Theological Seminaries (ACTS) location at Trinity Western University in Langley, BC and a part of the Winnipeg Centre for Ministry Training in Winnipeg, Manitoba.

 In June 2010, the seminary property in Fresno was transferred to Fresno Pacific University and renamed Fresno Pacific University Biblical Seminary later that year.
-Declining enrolments and budget constraints had led to the conclusion that the Fresno campus was no longer viable on its own.
-In March 2011, the Mennonite Brethren Biblical Seminary Inc. board transferred the campus at ACTS in Langley, BC to the Canadian Conference of Mennonite Brethren Churches and Mennonite Brethren Biblical Seminary Canada (later referred to as MB Seminary) was established with centres in Langley and Winnipeg.
-Bruce L. Guenther became president of on February 1, 2012 after serving as interim president for the previous year.
+Declining enrolment and budget constraints had led to the conclusion that the Fresno campus was no longer viable on its own.
+In March 2011, the Mennonite Brethren Biblical Seminary Inc. board transferred the campus at ACTS in Langley, BC to the Canadian Conference of Mennonite Brethren Churches and Mennonite Brethren Biblical Seminary Canada (later referred to as MB Seminary) was established with centres in Langley, BC and Winnipeg, MB.
+Bruce L. Guenther became president on February 1, 2012 after serving as interim president for the previous year.